orbitalquark/textadept/doc/manual.md

 [API files]: api.html#textadept.editing.api_files
 [language]: api.html#_M

-### Selections
+### Text Selections

-Textadept has three kinds of selections: contiguous, multiple, and rectangular.
+Textadept has three kinds of text selections: contiguous, multiple, and rectangular.

 You can create contiguous selections as follows:

-* Make an arbitrary selection anchored at the caret by pressing the arrow keys, home/end, page up/down, etc. while holding down the `Shift` key, or by clicking and dragging the mouse.
+* Make an arbitrary selection anchored at the caret by pressing the arrow keys, home/end, page up/down, etc. while holding down the `Shift` key, or by simply clicking and dragging the mouse.
 * The terminal version can also make an arbitrary selection by entering selection mode via `^^` and using normal movement keys.
 This feature is available since some terminals do not recognize `Shift` with movement keys.
   While in selection mode, swap the start and end positions via `^]` in order to alter the selection from its opposite side.
-Exit selection mode by typing text, deleting text, performing an action that does changes text, or by pressing `^^` again.
+Exit selection mode by typing text, deleting text, performing an action that changes text, or by pressing `^^` again.
 * Select the current word via `Ctrl+Shift+D` on Windows, Linux, and BSD, `⌘⇧D` on macOS, and `M-S-W` in the terminal version.
-Repeated use of this action selects subsequent occurrences of that word as additional selections.
+Repeated use of this action selects subsequent occurrences of that word as additional (multiple) selections.
 * Select the current line via `Ctrl+Shift+N` on Windows, Linux, and BSD, `⌘⇧N` on macOS, and `M-S-N` in the terminal version.
 * Double click to select a word, and triple-click to select a line.
-* Click and optionally drag within the line number margin to select lines.
+* Click and optionally drag within the line number margin to select whole lines.
 * Select the current paragraph via `Ctrl+Shift+P` on Windows, Linux, and BSD, `⌘⇧P` on macOS, and `M-S-P` in the terminal version.
 Paragraphs are surrounded by one or more blank lines.